yucl2019/DTTL/README.md

 Dynamic Weighting Translation Transfer Learning (DTTL) for Imbalanced Medical Image Classification

 This repository contains the implementation of the Dynamic Weighting Translation Transfer Learning (DTTL) as described in our paper submitted to the Entropy journal.
-DTTL addresses key challenges in medical image diagnosis using deep learning, including domain shift and class imbalance, via a novel transfer learning approach.
+DTTL addresses key challenges in medical image diagnosis using deep learning, including domain shift and class imbalance, via a novel transfer learning approach (The source code will be completely uploaded when the paper is online).

 ## Overview
 The DTTL framework comprises three main modules: